 Looking back, that false belief of future blessings for my faithfulness feels utterly delusional.
 I tried so hard to do everything just right by the group standards and beliefs.
 I hoped this would be the time of blessing, not just for me, but for the whole family.
 Yet, everything turned out so wrong.

-Instead of receiving blessings, I fell into a deep depression — or what I call my Dark Night of the Soul.
+Instead of receiving blessings for shunning Mom, I fell into a deep depression — or what I call my Dark Night of the Soul.

 And it wouldn’t be the first time.
 Somewhere — I had lost my humanity.

 Shunning Ex-Members a Religious Rule